coollabsio/documentation-coolify/docs/builds/packs/static.md

 ### 1. Prepare Your Static Files
 First, build your site with your favorite static site generator.
 This process creates a folder with all the files your site needs (HTML, CSS, JavaScript, etc.).

 Next, upload these static files to a Git repository.
-You can use GitHub, GitLab, or any other Git service.
-For this guide, we will use GitHub as an example.
+You can use [GitHub ↗](https://github.com/?utm_source=coolify.io), [GitLab ↗](https://about.gitlab.com/?utm_source=coolify.io), or any other Git service.
+For this guide, we will use [GitHub ↗](https://github.com/?utm_source=coolify.io) as an example.

 ### 2. Create a New Resource in Coolify